dmlc/ps-lite/docs/how_to.md

 [19:57:18] src/van.cc:296: S[8] is stopped
 [19:57:18] src/van.cc:296: W[9] is stopped
 ```
-where `H`, `S` and `W` stand for scheduler, server, and workers respectively.
+where `H`, `S` and `W` stand for scheduler, server, and worker respectively.

 ### Use a Particular Network Interface ###

-PS-Lite often chooses the first available network interface.
-But for machines
+In default PS-Lite automatically chooses an available network interface.
+But for
-have multiple interface, we can specify which network interface to use for data
+machines have multiple interfaces, we can specify the network interface to use
-communication by the environment variable `DMLC_INTERFACE`.
-For example, to use
+by the environment variable `DMLC_INTERFACE`.
+For example, to use the
-the infinite-band interface `ib0`, we can
+infinite-band interface `ib0`, we can
 ```bash
 export DMLC_INTERFACE=ib0; commands_to_run
 ```

-If all ps-lite nodes run in the same machine, we can also set `DMLC_LOCAL` to be
+If all PS-Lite nodes run in the same machine, we can set `DMLC_LOCAL` to use
-true.
-Then it will use memory copy rather than the local network interface,
+memory copy rather than the local network interface, which may improve the
-which sometimes improve the performance:
+performance:
 ```bash
 export DMLC_LOCAL=1; commands_to_run
 ```